Vargas Island Provincial Park

 Vargas Island Provincial Park is a provincial park in British Columbia, Canada, comprising the west side of the island of the same name, which is located west of Meares Island and northwest of the resort community of Tofino in the Clayoquot Sound region of the West Coast of Vancouver Island, British Columbia, Canada.

 The park was created as part of the Clayoquot Land-Use Decision on July 13, 1995 and contains 5805 ha, 1543 ha of it being upland and 4262 ha being foreshore.
 Also located on Vargas Island, on its north side, is Epper Passage Provincial Park.

+Fauna

 This island is home to the mammalian species of black bear, cougar, and wolf.
 There is some concern about wolves in the parks becoming habituated, after two wolves had to be killed because of their attack on a male sleeping camper on July 2, 2000.

 For both human safety and the future of the wolf population in Clayoquot Sound, food must be stored out of reach of wildlife and animals must not be approached or fed by visitors.

+Etymology

 The island is apparently named for Diego de Vargas, who regained New Mexico for Spain in 1693–94.